 Track mileage automatically

-In this article about medical and charitable mileage, you can learn what exactly Medical and Charitable mileage is, the current rates per mile, when they apply, and what documentation you need to claim your medical and charity-related deductions.
+In this article, you’ll learn what medical and charitable mileage is, the current rates per mile, when they apply, and what documentation you need to claim your medical and charity-related deductions.

 Medical and charity rates in 2025